-What is the Statue of Limitations NSW and how can it help you clear your debts?
-Did you know that the Statute of Limitations NSW erases some of your 6 year old debts?
+This article explores the Statute of Limitations NSW and how can it help you clear your debts.
+Did you know that the Statute of Limitations NSW erases some of your 6-year-old debts?
 There are also 12-year old debts that you are not obliged to pay anymore!
-But, if you don’t know about this provision of the law, the creditor may still demand payment from you.
-Read on and learn how you can improve your credit score and escape debts legally.
+If you don’t know about this provision of the law, the creditor may still demand payment from you.
+Read and learn how you can improve your credit score and escape debts legally.

 What are Statute-barred debts?

-Statue barred debts are the amount of money you owe which the creditor can no longer collect from you, because the period of a statutory limitation has already expired.
+Statute barred debts are the amount of money you owe which the creditor can no longer collect from you because the period of a statutory limitation has already expired.